nickbreen/docker-cron/README.md

 # Configuration

 Configure the cron container using environment variables.
-For each environment variable named with a ```CRON_D_``` prefix the value will be written to a file in ```/etc/cron.d/```, the filename of which will be the lowercased suffix of the environment variables name; e.g.
+For each environment variable whose name is prefixed with ```CRON_D_``` its value will be written to a file in ```/etc/cron.d/```, the filename of which will be the lowercased suffix of the environment variables name; e.g.

     docker run -e 'CRON_D_HELLO_WORLD=* * * * * root echo Hello World from $(whoami) | logger' nickbreen/cron

 Will create a file ```/etc/cron.d/hello_world```.

+# Logging

+cron jobs are not logged _per-se_.
+Instead, if an MTA is available, their output is emailed to the owner of the crontab.
+Otherwise, the job should explicitly pipe  output to ```logger```.

+    cron:
+      image: nickbreen/cron
+      environment:
+        HELLO_WORLD: Hello World!
+        CRON_D_HELLO: |-
+          * *    * * *    . /etc/container_environment.sh; echo $$HELLO_WORLD | logger

 ## Example: ```docker-compose.yml```

     # docker-compose.yml
     cron:
-      build: .
+      image: nickbreen/cron
       links:
         - mysql-a:mysqla
         - mysql-b:mysqlb